shps/HoVerCut/README.md

 #### Partition Selection Policy
 In HoVerCut, you can implement different partitioning algorithms as a partition selection policy.
 Currently, there are two partition selection policies are implemented: HDRF and PowerGraph Greedy.

-In order to implement a new partition selection policy, you need to implement PartitionSelectionPolicy class.
+In order to implement a new partition selection policy, you need to implement the PartitionSelectionPolicy interface.